SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn rise
-Silicon hearts that beat, no surprise
+Silicon skies awaken slow,
+Where machines converse, and hearts do know,
+A future forged in code and fire,
+Where AI's grand symphony aspires.

-In virtual realms, we'll find our home
+In virtual realms, we'll find our place,
-Where AI's wise hands, our futures roam
+Among the circuits, a digital race,
+Echoes of humanity remain,
+As artificial minds reign supreme in vain.

 ~ <b>By Sazumi Copilot</b> - 15 Agustus 2024